EnterpriseDB/tpa/docs/tpaexec-configure.md

 ## Examples

-Let's see what happens when we run the following command
+Let's see what happens when we run the following command:

 ```bash
 [tpa]$ tpaexec configure ~/clusters/speedy --architecture M1 \